Boundary corrections for kernel approximation to differential operators: Generalized Kernel Based Schemes

 \section{Generalized Kernel Based Schemes}

-In this section, we establish recurrent relations for correcting the order of the kernel based approximation.
-These corrections ensure that the kernel based approximation gives a consistent high order representation on a bounded domain.
+In this section, we establish recurrent relations for correcting the order of the kernel-based approximation.
+These corrections ensure that the kernel-based approximation gives a consistent high order representation on a bounded domain.